nluninja/nluninja/README.md

 - ⚡ Fun fact: ...
 -->

 I am Andrea.
-I do text processing research, mainly working NLP,  NL and Knowledge Graphs
+I do text processing research mainly working on NLP,  NLU and Knowledge Graphs

 ⚡ I share experiments and prototypes on machine learning, deeplearning and other computer science related stuff time-to-time.